satish1901/bisque-dev/README.md

         ```

   3. Registering a module to your local server
-     -  Login to your bisque server using admin:admin
+     *  Login to your bisque server using admin:admin
-     - Find the module manager under Admin button
+     * Find the module manager under Admin button
-     - put `http://<hostname>:9898/enginer_service` in the right panel and hit load
+     * put `http://localhost:8080/engine_service` in the right panel and hit load
+       *  use localhost:8080 here because it's internal to the container.
-     - Drag and Drop "MetaData" to the left panel
+     * Drag and Drop "MetaData" to the left panel

   4. Use an external data directory so you don't lose data when service stops